jsrice7391/teacherTools/README.md

 * npmAndInquirer - a folder focussing on creating a CLI with inquirer and dividing the logic into different JS files.
 * stackStarter - an exercise to help walk through teaching HTML, CSS and jQuery.
 * constructors - Pokemon as an example of JS constructors.
+* SQLandNode - A brief showing of how to get SQL and Node to talk to eachother.
+* ExpressExpress - An intro lesson to Express and routing.
+This also contains a Dockerfile for those who want to venture out into containers.